Microchip implant (animal): Japan

 Japan requires an ISO 11784 and 11785 compliant microchip implant for dogs and cats handled by breeders and pet shops, as well as for all imported dogs and cats.
 Additionally, microchipping is mandatory for certain invasive species that threaten Japan’s ecosystems or agriculture, as well as for special animals classified as dangerous to human life, health, or property.

 The Act on Welfare and Management of Animals (Act No. 105 of 1973) requires owners and pet sellers to register microchipped dogs and cats with the Ministry of the Environment database and update registration details as needed.
 When transferring ownership of a registered dog or cat, the Registration Certificate must accompany the animal.
 The Act prohibits microchip removal unless it poses a risk to the animal's health or falls under other exceptional cases.

 The ISO 11784 standard defines a 15-digit microchip code, split into a 3-digit country code and a 12-digit National ID Code.
 The Japan Veterinary Medical Association introduced a system in 1995 that includes Japan’s numeric country code (392), followed by a 2-digit animal code, a 2-digit distributor code, and a unique 8-digit identification number.

 New Zealand

 All dogs first registered after 1 July 2006 must be microchipped.
 Farmers protested that farm dogs should be exempt, drawing a parallel to the Dog Tax War of 1898.
 Farm dogs were exempted from microchipping in an amendment to the legislation passed in June 2006.
 A National Animal Identification and Tracing scheme in New Zealand is currently being developed for tracking livestock.

+Portugal

+In Portugal, the identification of companion animals by means of subcutaneous microchip implantation is mandatory and regulated by national legislation.
+The requirement was introduced progressively: it became mandatory for potentially dangerous dogs in 2003, was later extended to all dogs in 2008, and, with the entry into force of Decree-Law No. 82/2019, it was further expanded to include cats and ferrets.

+Under the current legal framework, all dogs, cats, and ferrets must be microchipped and registered in the national database, the Sistema de Informação de Animais de Companhia (SIAC).
+The microchip contains a unique identification number associated with the animal and its keeper, allowing competent authorities and veterinary services to identify animals and facilitate the return of lost pets.

+The measure aims to improve traceability, promote responsible ownership, and reduce the abandonment of animals.
+Failure to comply with the legal requirements may result in administrative sanctions, including fines.